acconeer/acconeer-python-exploration/docs/processing/parking.rst

 Leakage subtraction
 ~~~~~~~~~~~~~~~~~~~

+If the range is beyond the direct leakage (estimated for each profile,
+0.10 m for profile 2 for example), the leakage subtraction is ignored in the algorithm.
+This is in order to generalize well for varying settings.

 The default configuration for parking detection uses Profile 2 and a sweep range that
 starts 12 cm from the sensor.
 This setting excludes direct leakage caused by radar waves